What’s included in this blog?

 Because of this, we’re gradually seeing the physical and digital worlds sync up into a single entity, where even everyday items have a digital facet to them.
 IoT devices can offer us greater control over our surroundings and more information which we can then utilise in our daily lives.

 As the public can now easily get a hold of the components required to create IoT devices, coding hobbyists have even more projects they can try out with a greater degree of interconnectivity.
-Making use of versatile tech like Raspberry Pi and Arduino combined with the right hardware can open up a world of possibilities – but just what are those new possibilities?
+Making use of versatile tech like ROCK and Arduino combined with the right hardware can open up a world of possibilities – but just what are those new possibilities?

 How are IoT and Connectivity changing?